nccgroup/phantap/README.md

     * set the router default gateway to the MAC of the gateway detected just before.
 * Introspects ARP, multicast and broadcast traffic and adds a route to the machine IP address and adds the machine MAC address to the neighbor list, hence giving the possibility of talking to all the machines in the local network.
 * Learns the DNS server from traffic and modifies the one on the router so that it's the same.
-* Can run commands (ex: /etc/init.d/openvpn restart) when a new IP is configured.
+* Can run commands (ex: /etc/init.d/openvpn restart) when a new IP or DNS is configured.
 * Lets you choose any VPN software, for example OpenVPN tcp port 443 so it goes through most firewalls.

 ## Setup